genba/puppet-docs/source/facter/2.0/custom_facts.markdown

   * if all you want to do is run the command and use the output, verbatim, as your fact's value, you can pass the command into `setcode` directly.
 For example: `setcode "uname --hardware-platform"`
-  * if your fact is any more complicated than that, you'll have to call `Facter::Util::Resolution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.
+  * if your fact is any more complicated than that, you'll have to call `Facter::Core::Resolution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.

 ### An Example